 Exercises at infrastructure facilities and in specific bodies.

-Cooperation programs: coordination, planning, guidance and sharing of information
+Cooperation programs: Coordination, planning, guidance and sharing of information

 A multi-sectoral forum

-Participation in a national cross-sectoral forum for coordination and cooperation which will include representatives of the body responsible for the maritime sector.
+Participation in a national cross-sectoral forum for coordination and cooperation, including representatives of the body responsible for the maritime sector.

 Forum of government entities and/or essential entities

-Forum for coordination and cooperation that brings together all government bodies and critical infrastructures in the maritime sector.
+Forum for coordination and cooperation that brings together all government bodies and critical infrastructure in the maritime sector.
 In some cases, the creation of a government forum that includes only the governmental entities connected to maritime cyber security is recommended.

 Forum for all stakeholders in the civilian maritime sector

-A forum for coordination and the sharing of information and abilities that brings together all of the entities in the maritime sector.
+A forum for coordinating and sharing information and capabilities, bringing together all of the entities in the maritime sector.

 International cooperation